 Skip to contents

 This function generates the major data object that will be processed when iterating through the each SNF pipeline defined in the settings_matrix.
-The data_list is a named and nested list containing input dataframes (data), the name of that input dataframe (for the user's reference), the 'domain' of that dataframe (the broader source of information that the input dataframe is capturing, determined by user's domain knowledge), and the type of variable stored in the dataframe (continuous, discrete, ordinal, categorical, or mixed).
+The data_list is a named and nested list containing input dataframes (data), the name of that input dataframe (for the user's reference), the 'domain' of that dataframe (the broader source of information that the input dataframe is capturing, determined by user's domain knowledge), and the type of feature stored in the dataframe (continuous, discrete, ordinal, categorical, or mixed).

 Usage